The article describes basic Canvas grading capabilities. There are advanced features that may also be of interest.

 There are many features you can use in grading student work.

-- If an assignment is not Published or has the type "Not Graded", it will not appear in the Gradebook.
+- If an assignment has the type "Not Graded", it will not appear in the Gradebook.
 Unpublished assignments will appear in the Gradebook with red text labeling the assignment column as "unpublished."

 - Use the DocViewer to see submissions without having to download.
 (Not available for all file types.)